gabrielrcosta/AIBetter/README.md

 Open the app and sign in with your credentials.
 View your current balance displayed on the main screen.
 Navigate to the transfer section to initiate a money transfer.
-Use the navigation icons to access different features such as viewing transaction history or managing account settings.
+Use the navigation icons to access different features, such as viewing transaction history or managing account settings.

 Built With

-Android Studio - The IDE used for developing the application.
+Android Studio - The IDE used to develop the application.
 Firebase Firestore - NoSQL database for storing user data and transaction records.
 Firebase Auth - Authentication service used to manage user sessions.